mgimond/Spatial_pre2021/_book/A07-Point-pattern-analysis.md

 ### Kernel density adjusted for covariate {-#pppR8}

-In the following example, a Starbucks store point intensity is estimated following the population density raster covariate.
+In the following example, a Starbucks store point process' intensity is estimated following the population density raster covariate.
 The outputs include a plot of $\rho$ vs. population density and a raster map of $\rho$ controlled for population density.

 ```r